AndresFVargasV/LLM-API/README.md

   ```bash
     pip install -r requirements.txt
   ```
-4. Note
+## Note:

 For the operation of this project is necessary to have an OpenAI Key.

 ## Usage